ryanatkn/earbetter/README.md

 The goal of Earbetter is to be a useful ear trainer.
 I also want it to be fun so it motivates more training, but it's not there yet.

-I'm a web developer, not a musician, and I can't possibly design all of the best ear training challenges.
+I'm not a musician so I can't possibly design all of the best ear training challenges.
-Knowing this, I designed the software so you can create and share custom challenges and other content.
+Knowing this, I designed the software so you can create and share custom challenges - the content is all configurable.

 Earbetter's core gameplay has "levels" broken up into "trials".
 Each trial is a sequence of notes that you hear and then play back.